Andre-Schuiki/esphome_im350/README.md

 * Some Wires

 # Circuit Diagramm
-For this Smart Meter you need a external Power source, other devices/models don't need that - if you have another device please check ask your power network provider for a pinout diagram or documentation.
+For this Smart Meter you need a external Power source, other devices/models don't need that - if you have another device please ask your power network provider for a pinout diagram or documentation.

 # Customer Interface Pinout